Xahau/xahaud/external/quickjs-provider/README.md

 bin/update-jshookz-snapshot /path/to/jshookz
 ```

-That builds and imports the sealed lock files.
+That builds and imports the sealed lock files plus the broad/exact-v1
+declarations, selected-surface manifest, and API-artifact manifest.
 CI checks out jshookz
 `main` and fails if `build provider` does not reproduce that lock.
 The
 importer then prints a self-contained `x-run-tests` command that
 regenerates the embedded Hook fixtures and verifies the cut.